Should I Take a Gap Year?

 Take a Break from School

 A gap year isn't a vacation, but it's time off from doing what you've done for the past twelve years: go to school.
-The gap year can be a refreshing change of pace and offer perspective on what it means to get an education.
+A gap year can be a refreshing change of pace and offer perspective on what it means to get an education.
 After taking a year off, you may find you're more excited about returning to school and you might even feel that you have a better sense of direction.
+To this end, some people also choose to take a gap year after college to travel or a med school gap year to avoid burnout.

 Improve Your College Application